 Visit our Pediatric Office

 If you’re concerned about your child’s diet affecting their oral health, or worried that they may have cavities, then visit our office.
-Our pediatric dentists will perform a comprehensive oral exam, and determine the best treatment plan for their specific case.
+Our pediatric dentists in Katy will perform a comprehensive oral exam, and determine the best treatment plan for their specific case.
 We can also offer advice on dietary choices that improve oral health, and how you can help keep your kids away from cavities.